 Step 2: Drive Consideration with Google Search Ads

 Ahhhhh!
 Google Search Ads!
 My favourite!

 Our Google Display campaign was all about building awareness and generating interest in eyelash extensions and the Dreamy Days Beauty brand.

-But what I love about Google Search Ads is the fact that you’re able to reach people who are already interested in your service and get them considering your brand over any other.
+But what I love about Google Search Ads is the fact that you’re able to reach people who are already interested in your service and get them to consider your brand over any other.

 How?
 By targeting the actual keywords that people are typing into their Google search bar and serving text ads directly within their search results.

 We created a list of keywords and phrases closely related to eyelash extensions.
 Keywords that signalled some type of intent to actually GET eyelash extensions, such as: